-Maybe nothing can save Douglas and the Gadsden Hotel from their decline, but it’s fun to imagine a renaissance of both.
+Maybe nothing can save Douglas and the Gadsden Hotel from decline, but it’s easy to imagine a renaissance.
 A thriving Douglas could restore its architectural heritage, including the Grand Theater and YMCA.
 The town could pay homage to its mining past.

-And maybe it's farfetched but how about Thornton Wilder Days?
-Local and visiting scholars could pontificate at Cochise College on the brilliance of the literary lion, but the weekend event would have to include storytelling and drinking at the Saddle and Spur and a last call in Agua Prieta.
+And maybe it's far-fetched but how about Thornton Wilder Days?
+Local and visiting scholars could pontificate at Cochise College on the brilliance of the literary lion.
+Of course the weekend event would have to include storytelling and drinking at the Saddle and Spur and last call in Agua Prieta.